AlonMell/ModulNet/README.md

 python main.py
 ```

-Or explore the MLP implementation in `notebooks/mlp.ipynb`.
+Or explore the ModuleNet implementation in `notebooks/module.ipynb`.

 ## Development